zingale/phy504/_sources/cxx-iomanip.rst.txt

 .. note::

-   Most of these are persistent -- once you set them, the format will remain in place until it is reset.
-The one exception is ``std::setw()`` -- this needs to be set before each output.
+   Most of these are persistent---once you set them, the format will remain in place until it is reset.
+The one exception is ``std::setw()``---this needs to be set before each output.

 Here's an example using these different formats: